 - Business Online - for small/medium businesses

 - Corporate Online - our online banking service for corporate and institutional customers.

 You can receive funds via a telegraphic transfer.
-Payment can be made available at any Westpac branch.
 The SWIFT code for inward telegraphic transfers to Westpac New Zealand is WPACNZ2W.

 Things you should know.

 1 Funds transferred must be sourced from a Westpac account that you have authority to make withdrawals from.